tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 As described in { Section 4 of RFC7515 }, additional members can be present in the JWK; if not understood by implementations encountering them, they MUST be ignored.

-This example demonstrates the representaton of an encapsulted key as a JWK.
+This example demonstrates the representaton of an encapsulated key as a JWK.

 ~~~
 {